browserengineering/book/book/scripts.md

 ::: {.further}
-If a script runs for a long time, or has an infinite loop, our browser locks up and become completely unresponsive to the user.
+If a script runs for a long time, or has an infinite loop, our browser locks up and becomes completely unresponsive to the user.
 This is a consequence of JavaScript's single-threaded semantics and its task-based, [run-to-completion scheduling][rtc].
 Some APIs like [Web Workers][webworkers] allow limited multithreading, but those threads